Len-PGH/AI-Zen/README.md

 # AI-Zen
 ### AI Zen is a virtual tier 1 Digital Employee at the cable company Livewire.
-Built with SignalWire AI Agent

 #### Server OS/applications used: